dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - There must be at least one successful job run in the production deployment environment for Explorer to populate information.

 Familiarize yourself with dbt Explorer’s features to fully leverage its capabilities to avoid missed opportunities for efficiency gains.

+Refer to the [dbt Explorer FAQs](/docs/collaborate/dbt-explorer-faqs) for more information.

 ## What's next?